facebook/fresco/docs/00-supported-uris.md

 | Content provider | `content://` | `ContentResolver` |
 | Asset in app | `asset://` | `AssetManager` |
 | Resource in app | `res://` | `Resources.openRawResource` |

+Note: Only image resources can be used with the image pipeline (e.g. a PNG image).
+Other resource types such as Strings or XML Drawables make no sense in the context of the image pipeline and so cannot be supported by definition.
+One potentially confusing case is drawable declared in XML (e.g. ShapeDrawable).
+Important thing to note is that this is **not** an image.
+If you want to display an XML drawable as the main image, then set it as a [placeholder](using-drawees-code.html#change_placeholder) and use the `null` uri.